sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 Reanimation effects from standard sources (not custom spells) additionally work on dead creatures not just npcs.
 #### New summons
 Conjuration is the art of summoning Daedra so it makes sense various shivering isle creatures can be summoned as they all daedric creations of Sheogorath.
 Summon Familiar (Novice) summon - The only novice summon in the game, but this summons a daedra spirit in the shape of a wolf.
 Skinned Hounds (Apprentice) summon - This summon scales with player level to level 10 and is no longer SI specific being its just an undead body with a daedra spirit.
 Skalon (Journeyman) summon
 Gnarl and Elytra (Expert) summons
 Grummite (Master) summon - Summons a random archer, mage or standard warrior.
 These summons scale with the player level forever.
 All summons have a chance to summon the mania or dementia version of them.
 Note all new summon spells will not replace existing standard summons when cast.
 They can only be cast when other summons expire.
 They can be cast to replace themselves though.
 #### Longer Lasting spells
 Conjuration spells never last very long (Many at 15 seconds) so I have tweaked magic effects directly to at least last to be of use.

-    In general all standard journeyman or higher summons and bound item spells now last 60 seconds.
-    Novice and apprentice spells last a minimum of 30 seconds.
-    Note magic effect costs also affect custom spells, but generally for journeyman or higher style spells will be in the region of 60-120 seconds and so better than stock spells.
-    Scrolls being one time usages last longer more towards 90s.
-Rufios ghost now lasts 240 seconds.